 From her first science job working in a high energy physics lab to learning how to work with energy in Aikido and Zen training, to her doctoral research in biophysics, Ginny has had a passion for bringing energy, mind and body together.
 When she was a senior leader at NASA in charge of integrating the Space Station Program, she took several leadership courses, but was dissatisfied that their “head-only” approach ignored the body where enduring change occurs.
-It became clear that integrating science and the physical, energetic practices from the dojo into leadership development was her work to do.
+Integrating science and the physical, energetic practices from the dojo into leadership development emerged as her work to do.

-Ginny Jiko Whitelaw Roshi is a Zen priest, teacher, and lover of words.
-She is the author of four books, including The Zen Leader and award-winning, Resonate – Zen and the Way of Making a Difference.
-Together with her psychologist husband, Mark Kiefaber, she developed the FEBI®, which measures four energy patterns in the nervous system that link mind, body and behaviors, giving a view into the whole person that called her into this field from the start.
+Ginny is the author of four books, including The Zen Leader and the award-winning, Resonate.
+She developed the FEBI®, which measures four energy patterns in the nervous system that link mind, body and behaviors, giving a view into the whole person.
+She is a regular contributor on forbes.com.